Jupiterian/ATP-Rankings-API/README.md

 ```
 pip install -r requirements.txt
 ```
 Additionally, update the database to get the latest rankings.
-The database file in this github only has the data up until 6/16/2025.
+The database file in this github is up to date as of 10/27/2025.
+The webserver running on atp-rankings-data-visualization.onrender.com is fully up to date.

 ### 2. Database Maintenance
 The repository comes with two files: ```generate.py``` and ```filler.py```. ```Generate.py``` is only meant to serve as a completely clean regeneration of the database.
 Should you need to regenerate the entire database, in case of an accidental deletion, you can simply run the file. ```Generate.py``` also comes with a start date variable, so if the script stops in between, you can restart the generation where it left off.
 <br>